adarwoo/modbus_relay/docs/user_manual.md

 This document provides a description for the operations of the device.

-## Device SKU
+## Device identification

-This document covers the series mbNR_37, which includes the mbNR_37/03, the 3 relays version.
+Since the hardware and the software are released together, the github TAG references this design uniquely.

 ## Features summary

 1. Standard DIN Rail mountable PCB
-2. 3 relays - 9.4A 250VAC per output
+2. 3 relays - up to 9.4A @ 250V per output
 3. Operational integrity minded
-   * Uses a safety relay with force conduits and read back
+   * Uses safety relays with forcibly guided contacts, 10.10<sup>6</sup> operations, re-inforced isolation and position read back
    * Galvanically isolated infeed voltage measurement with acceptable range
    * Communication watchdog
-4. EStop management
+4. Emergency Stop (EStop) management
-   * Used for failsafe of the relay operation
+   * Used to safe guard relay operations
       * Relay failure
       * Infeed voltage out-of-range
       * Communication loss
+      * Application crash/corruption
-   * Externally controlled
+   * Can be controlled by the Modbus server
      * Pulsed EStop
-     * Resetable
+     * Resetable EStop with a push button
-     * Terminal
+     * Terminal EStop for terminal cases
-6. Operational statistics
+5. Operations statistics
    * Number of cycles
    * Running time
    * Fault codes
+6. Diagnostics over Modbus
+   * Infeed highs and lows
+   * Infeed type and level
+   * EStop causes and diagnostic

 # Operations overview
-The Modbus Relay Device is a configurable relay device with Modbus RTU communication.<br/>
+Operations are performed over RTU communication bus.<br/>
+A push button is also featured - with limited use: to reset EStops (when possible), to turn on the recovery mode when a relay is in a unknown configuration state.
+---
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.

 ## Simple operation
-The relay works like any modbus coil by writting the coil registers.
+The relay works like any Modbus coil based devices, by writting the coil registers.
 The following modbus commands are supported:
 * **05**: [Write single coil](https://www.modbustools.com/modbus.html#function05)<br/>Individual relays can opened, closed or toggled with this command
 * **15**: [Write multiple coils](https://www.modbustools.com/modbus.html#function01)<br/>Multiples relays can be individually controlled with a single command (opened and closed)